SystemsApproach/aether-onramp/README.md

 		name: aiab
 		namespace: fleet-local
 	spec:
-		repo: "https://github.com/llpeterson/fleet-aiab"  # Replace with your fork
+		repo: "https://github.com/llpeterson/aether-apps"  # Replace with your fork
 		branch: main
 		paths:
 		- aether-2.1-alpha   # Specify one of "aether-2.0" or "aether-2.1-alpha"

-This particular version uses `https://github.com/llpeterson/fleet-aiab` as its *source repo*.
+This particular version uses `https://github.com/llpeterson/aether-apps` as its *source repo*.
 You should fork that repo and edit `deploy.yaml` accordingly.
 Then install Fleet on your Kubernetes cluster by typing

 	make fleet-ready

-Once complete, `kubectl` will show the `fleet-system`namespace  running.
+Once complete, `kubectl` will show the `cattle-fleet-system`namespace  running.
 All that's left is to type the following command to "activate" Fleet:

 	kubectl apply -f deploy.yaml